 Are tourists safe in Antigua?

-Is Antigua safe to walk?
+Is Antigua safe to walk around?

 Antigua is generally safe to walk, whether night or day, particular in towns with popular Antigua hotels like Saint John.
 Like most places, tourists should stick to well-lit and populated areas and avoid exposing valuables like large amounts of cash.